moveit/moveit/README.md

 MoveIt ROS
 ================

 This repository includes components of MoveIt that use ROS.
-This is where much of the functionality MoveIt provides it put together.
+This is where much of the functionality MoveIt provides is put together.
 Libraries from MoveIt Core and various plugins are used to provide that functionality.
 - planning
 - planning interfaces
 - benchmarking